 Montreal police had alleged that Alkhalil, Larry Amero and others were involved in a huge drug-trafficking operation in Quebec.

-Amero’s charges were in August 2017 because the judge found that his case took too long to get to trial.
+Amero’s charges were dropped in August 2017 because the judge found that his case took too long to get to trial.